 In addition, the members of the Executive Board participate in two share option plans (2016/II and 2017/I) that were resolved at the respective Annual General Meeting as a longterm incentive system.
-Further details of the share option plans can also be found in section 2017 fiscal year can be found in section 32 of 18 of the Notes and in the agendas of the 2016 the Notes. and 2017 Annual General Meetings
+Further details of the 18 of the Notes and in the agendas of the 2016 the Notes. and 2017 Annual General Meetings

-In accordance with the conditions for the share Remuneration of the Supervisory Board is determined by the Annual General Meeting option plans, the Supervisory Board may issue a total of up to 400.000 subscription rights for and is set out in Article 13 of the Articles of Asshares to the members of the Executive Board sociation.
-Members of the Supervisory Board at its discretion until the end of 2019.
-In fiscal subsequently receive remuneration of €20 year 2017, 105,000 subscription rights were thousand for each full year of membership of issued to the sitting members of the Executive the Supervisory Board.
-This increases to €50 Board (Previous year: 110,000).
-In addition to thousand for the Chairman and to €30 thousthe achievement of the performance target, and for the Deputy Chairman.
-In the interests a condition of exercising the share options of the company, the members of the Supervisory Board are covered by third-party financial one share in the company for every ten share loss insurance (D&O insurance) taken out options granted no later than six months after by the company at an appropriate level.
-The the issue date and must still hold these shares company pays the premiums for this insurance. when exercising the options.
-No deductible is envisaged.
+In accordance with the conditions for the share option plans, the Supervisory Board may issue a total of up to 400.000 subscription rights for shares to the members of the Executive Board at its discretion until the end of 2019.
+In fiscal year 2017, 105,000 subscription rights were issued to the sitting members of the Executive Board (Previous year: 110,000).
+In addition to the achievement of the performance target, a condition of exercising the share options one share in the company for every ten share options granted no later than six months after the issue date and must still hold these shares when exercising the options.